I ask questions to get a full, rich picture of what's happening.

 All of these people have helped me learn to look at reality head-on, to question everything, to be comfortable with uncertainty.
 I learned to ask myself what I know and what I'm making up.
 As more and more things began to fall into the second category, the category lines became less interesting.
 What became most interesting was noticing what I'm experiencing in each moment, and iniviting other folks to notice, and share, their experience.
 From that starting point, the changes were amazing.
 Challenging.
 Delightful.

-I have been studying mindfulness techniques since 1985, and began teaching in 2007.
+I have been studying mindfulness techniques since 1985.
 I've studied formal logic, zen buddhism, humanistic psychology.
 My practice is grounded in zen, with focus on cultivating curiosity, attention to body sensations, awareness of emotions, and a willingness to look at reality without flinching.

 None of that can tell us if I'm the right coach for you.
 If you think we might fit well, let's find out!